robertwenner/comics/doc/outputs.md

 Ids *must* be unique per document; even across layers.
 If you try to use an id that's already in use, Inkscape will automatically change the id of the previous element to a generated id, so be careful.
 While you can pick anything for ids, I recommend numbers.
-Inkscape genertes ids like "text" plus a number.
-If you go with numeric ids, the code can warn about a mix of numeric and alphanumeric ids, which could indicate that Inkscape replaced a duplicate id with a generated one.
+Inkscape generates ids like "text" plus a number.
+If you go with numeric ids, the code can warn about a mix of numeric and alphanumeric ids, which could indicate that Inkscape replaced a duplicated id with a generated one.

 ## `Comic::Out::Backlog`